 How to Combat the Dangers

 An essential part of how to combat these dangers is through communication and education.
-It’s vital that you talk to your kids about the propaganda they might find on TikTok.
-It’s also crucial that you have this conversation with them while they’re as young as possible.
-As children get older, they become less likely to listen to parents and authority figures.
+You must talk to your kids about the propaganda they might find on TikTok.
+You must also have this conversation with them while they’re as young as possible.
+Children become less likely to listen to parents and authority figures as they age.

 Another step you can take is promoting this kind of social media awareness education in your local schools.
 Talk to your local school board, and try to get them to promote education on the dangers presented by apps like TikTok and the propaganda they can spread.

-An ideal scenario would be to stop your children from seeing the propaganda at all, but this is nearly impossible.
+An ideal scenario would be to stop your children from seeing the propaganda, but this is nearly impossible.
 TikTok has become an essential part of young people’s social lives.
-If you cut your children off from the app, you could be doing them social harm while trying to protect them.
+If you cut your children off from the app, you could harm them socially while trying to protect them.
 However, this doesn’t mean that you shouldn’t at least limit their time on the service.

 The most critical step to protecting your children is fostering a communicative relationship with them.
-Your children should feel like they can talk to you about anything at all.
+Your children should feel like they can talk to you about anything.
 That way, when your child sees propaganda that goes against what they think to be accurate, they’re more likely to come and ask you about it.

 Extra Steps You Can Take to Protect Your Children

-There are a few extra steps you can take to keep your child safe online.
-We’ve written a guide that teaches you how to educate your children to keep them safe online, as well as a general guide on protecting your kids from online abuse.
-Read through both of these articles to gain a better understanding of how to protect your children.
+You can take a few extra steps to keep your child safe online.
+We’ve written a guide that teaches you how to educate your children to keep them safe online and a general guide on protecting them from online abuse.
+Read through both of these articles to better understand how to protect your children.

 You should also consider investing in one of our digital protection plans to keep your family’s online account safe.
 These plans include recovery sessions whenever hackers compromise an account.